bermarte/from-strategy-to-issues/development-strategy.md

 - who would want to read it?
 - why would they want to read it?

-A project we did to understand how to work with GitHubs's Projects.
+A project we did to understand how to work with GitHubs's Project-Boards.
 To write this Development Strategy we used the [team-branchies](https://github.com/HackYourFutureBelgium/team-branchies/blob/master/development-strategy.md) template provided by HYF

 ## 0. Set-Up